Posts Tagged ‘transformation’

 If you’re reading this page, it’s likely that you found it via Twitter.
 Thanks for following!

 Hosfeld & Associates leads clients in the alignment of vision, purpose, strategy and brand.
-We join a community of other consultants who recognize new forms of organization are arising that have the power to positively reshape our economy and society.
+We join a community of others who recognize that new forms of organization are arising that have the power to positively reshape our economy and society.

-Through our associate network, we also support companies as they take their purpose and strategy deep within the organization.
+Through our associate network, we also support our clients as they take their purpose and strategy deep within the organization.
 Implementation services include leadership development, culture and change, as well as, of course, branding and messaging programs.

 An initial consultation is free, and we invite you to contact us to discuss your situation further.

-Please also browse our blog, where we share articles on strategy, purpose, sustainability, co-creation and dialogue in business, and stakeholder engagement.
+Please also browse our blog, where we share articles on strategy, purpose, sustainability, dialogue in business, and stakeholder engagement.